 Making sure you always monitor changes in food costs is one of the essential aspects of keeping your finances stable.

 It is probably the best to make checking food costs your daily habit.
 You will need to pay attention to the maximum allowable food cost, which is essentially an indicator of how much money you can allocate for expenses, the potential food cost which reflects the cost of your menu and the actual food cost which is to do with how much food your restaurant orders.

-This will also be helpful in the sense that you will get a clearer picture of the popularity of your menu items, which will in turn make it easier for you to make the necessary price and ordering adjustments.
+This will also be helpful in the sense that you will get a clearer picture of the popularity of your menu items, which will, in turn, make it easier for you to make the necessary price and order adjustments.

 Wikihow has a helpful guide on how to calculate food cost percentage.

 29. Check Popularity Of Your Menu Items To Allow For Better Planning